List Your Property

 SayulitaLife.com created this page to help travelers educate themselves on any current information regarding health, travel safety, and infrastructure upgrades in Sayulita.
 Below, you will also find a detailed update on seasonal illnesses such as the Coronavirus, Norovirus, and Rotavirus.

 Sayulita Life cares about the health and safety of all travelers.
 We are dedicated to making Sayulita a Covid conscious community and want you to feel safe on your Sayulita vacation.
 All Vacation Rentals and Businesses choosing to display the Covid Clean badge on their listing have committed to help stop the spread of COVID by adhering to the CDC's recommendations.

 Check out El Sayulero for local and national Covid-19 updates

 To keep up to date with Mexican case numbers, you can download a daily news brief about both the number of cases as well as their location in Mexico -- in addition to information about global trends -- at Mexico’s Secretaria de Salud’s website.
 The most recent and accurate updates on Travel Advisories and Situational Reports for locations around the world can be found at the WHO and CDC websites.
 For local COVID-19 news in Sayulita click here.

-For more information on where you can be tested for the Coronavirus in Jalisco and Nayarit, please see: Riviera Nayarit Recommendations Regarding Coronavirus.
 The most recent stats on the virus by country can be found at the Worldometer Coronavirus website.